-Dendrochronicle brings content on woodland history and dendrochronology in Scotland and North Britain, in particular on how tree-ring analysis and other complementary approaches can provide insight into the history of our native woodlands, our cultural wooded landscapes and our built heritage.
+The Dendrochronicle website brings content on woodland history, archaeology and dendrochronology, mainly in Scotland, including how tree-ring analysis and other complementary approaches can provide insight into the history of our woodlands, our cultural wooded landscapes and our built heritage.

 An inter-disciplinary approach combines field evidence with documentary research, especially historic maps, to reveal wooded landscape history and cultural significance.
-Studies of living trees, deadwood, sub-fossil wood and historic timbers combine to tell different strands of the same story, the story of how the form and fate of our woodlands has been shaped by human and natural influences over time, and how understanding their history may help to shape a more wooded future.
+Studies of living trees, deadwood, sub-fossil wood and historic timbers may complement this to tell different strands of the same story, the story of how the form and fate of our woodlands has been shaped by human and natural influences over time, and how understanding their history may help to shape a more wooded future.